2019-IT-Chinese-Professional-Code-Camp/EncryptionHashing/README.md

 # Jun - Hash password, encyrption, password attack

 ## Hashing & Hash Functions
-1. Hashing is an important tool which is designed to use a special function called the hash function to map a given value with a particular key.
-Hashing plays a very important role in Data Structures for accessing data efficiently and in security system.
+1. Hashing is an important tool which is designed to use a special function called the hash function to map a key to an index.
-2. A Hash function is a function which when given a key, it will generate an address in the table based on specific mathematical formula.
+2. A Hash function is a function which when given a key, it will generate an address or index in the table based on specific mathematical formula.
 Hash function has following properties:
     1. it always returns a number for an object.
     2. Two equal objects will always have the same number
     3. two unequal objects not always have different numbers (Collisions)
-  4. It acts as a **one-way function**: a mathematical operation that's easy to perform, but very difficult to reverse.
+    4. It acts as an **one-way function**: a mathematical operation that's easy to perform, but very difficult to reverse.

 ![Hashing](./PasswordHasher/images/hashing.PNG)